Jewel (singer): Literary works

 In 1998, Jewel published a book of poetry titled A Night Without Armor.
 Although it sold over 1 million copies and was a New York Times best-seller, it received mixed reviews.
 During an MTV interview in 1998, Kurt Loder pointed out the incorrect usage, in her book of poetry, of the word "casualty" (instead of the intended "casualness") to which Jewel responded, "You're a smartass for pointing that out.
 Next topic."
 In the fall of 1998, the poet Beau Sia composed a book-length response to A Night Without Armor that he titled A Night Without Armor II: The Revenge.
 The reviewer Edna Gundersen, writing in USA Today, noted, "Hers is flowery and sensitive.
 His is wry and absurd."

 In 2000, Jewel published a biographical book called Chasing Down the Dawn.
-In 2012, Jewel published the children's book That's What I'd Do.
+In 2012, Jewel published the children's book That's What I'd Do, illustrated by Amy June Bates.
 In 2013, Jewel published the children's book Sweet Dreams.
 In 2015, Jewel published her memoirs under the title Never Broken: Songs Are Only Half the Story.

 Art World Projects

 In 2024, Jewel created a museum-wide show at the Crystal Bridges Museum in Bentonville, Arkansas called The Portal: An Art Experience by Jewel.
 The show featured her own paintings, a special music and technology installation, and art works from the museum's collection including, Mickalene Thomas, Ruth Asawa, Julie Mehretu, and Alma Thomas.
-The show is organized around Jewel's idea of “Three Spheres,” or realms, of human existence: the inner world, the outer world, and the unseen world.
+The show is organized around Jewel's idea of "Three Spheres," or realms, of human existence: the inner world, the outer world, and the unseen world.

 Utilizing new technology alongside the traditional painting techniques in The Portal, Jewel choreographed a drone light show in partnership with Nova Sky Stories, which accompanies a new song.
 Jewel also partnered with the company Proto to present a hologram of her self welcoming visitors and performing songs.